Wolfner :: Recommended Readings :: Adult Bibliographies :: Adult Winter Reading Program 2014

 Adult Winter Reading Program 2014

-The books on the AWRP lists this year are those in SHELF, a download site for locally produced books maintained by the Keystone Library System.
-These books are produced by volunteers, not the professionals who do the NLS books you are accustomed to, so the quality may be variable.
+The books on the AWRP lists this year are locally recorded books that are produced by volunteers, not the professionals who do the NLS books you are accustomed to, so the quality may be variable.
 However, they will give you access to books that you would not get to read otherwise.

 Wolfner volunteers record books with a Missouri connection, such as novels with a Missouri setting, books by Missouri authors, and books about Missouri.
 You will be able to read about Maudie (Mae) Wiseman, the first female wrestling star, who grew up in Fulton, Missouri or read the poems of Walter Bargen, the first poet laureate of Missouri, in his own voice.

-From the other libraries that participate in SHELF, you can read similar books from their regions of the country.
+From the other libraries that produce locally recorded books, you can read similar books from their regions of the country.
 Those libraries are: